3araht/giabalanai/readme.md

 (2021/04/08 added.
 Confirmed with an iPad Air 4th Gen, which has USB-C port, it worked without the power supply.)

-A rotary encoder can be used to change the settings of chromatonemini by long-pressing the push-button of the encorder, mute/unmute by clicking, and adjusting the system volume of your computer by rotating the encoder.
+A rotary encoder can be used to change the settings of giabalanai by long-pressing the push-button of the encorder, mute/unmute by clicking, and adjusting the system volume of your computer by rotating the encoder.

 # How it looks & how it works